tkcaccia/Lactate-quantification-by-NMR/README.md

 ## Baseline correction
-The baseline of the spectra is corrected.
+Spectra baseline is then corrected:

 ```
 i=1